How Slack Nails User Onboarding (and How You Can, Too)

 Takeaway: Make the next action the default focus.
 Celebrate the click that matters.

-4) Empty States That Teaches
+4) Empty States That Teach

 5) Teaching With Onboarding